Taking Good Care of Your Eyes

 an increased sense of glare may be a symptom of beginning cataracts and a reason to

 get an eye exam.

 Reduced vision in aging eyes.
 In addition to a new eyeglass lens prescription, a helpful measure for older eyes

 is to place more lamps in the home and install task lighting.
 Choose high-output fluorescent

 bulbs to increase light output while decreasing energy usage.
 Eliminate glare with

 Problems with new glasses.
 If, after a few days of wearing new lenses, you continue to have blurred vision,

-double vision, or other problems, see your eye care professional.
-The problem may
+double vision, or other problems, see your eye care provider.
+The problem may be solved

 Annoying spots in front of your eyes.
 Generally, seeing spots or floaters is a common, harmless experience of aging.
 Seeing